He Kiwi PyCon koutou | You are Kiwi PyCon

 The system will be running at 100% fresh air throughout the day, which will lead to at least 6 air changes per hour.

-Monkeytronic C02 monitors will be placed around the venue and visible to attendees, organisers and volunteers.
-While these are not centrally monitored we hope that providing indicators of air quality provide some assurance of adequate ventilation and help attendees make informed decisions about the level of risk they are exposed to.
+We hope that these air quality indicators provide some assurance of adequate ventilation and help attendees make informed decisions about the level of risk they are exposed to.

-Information about the monkeytronics air monitors is available on their website.
+Information about the Monkeytronics air monitors is available on their website.

 Hygiene